compadrejunior/typescript-course/Chapter-01/README.md

     npx tsc usingts.ts
     ```

+    > [!IMPORTANT]
+    >
-    > **Note**: tsc is the TypeScript compiler.
-We may run it with npx because
+    > tsc is the TypeScript compiler.
+We may run it with npx because it is not
-    > it is not globally installed.
-If your install TypeScript globally, then
+    > globally installed.
+If your install TypeScript globally, then you should
-    > you should run tsc usingts.ts directly.
+    > run tsc usingts.ts directly.

 16. You will see a file with the same name but a different extension.
 E.g.
     usingts.js.
 This is our TypeScript source compiled into JavaScript.